juanfernandes/juanfernandes-uk/src/notes/weeknotes-7.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #7'
+title: "Weeknotes #7"
-description: >-
+description: "Well, it was another uneventful and unproductive week - I've been distracted
-  Well, it was another uneventful and unproductive week - I've been distracted all week.
+    all week.
 I've decided to finish my current contract early.
-I've never done this and I have mixed feelings about it, but I know that I am not happy here and I don't see it getting better.
+I've never done this and I have mixed feelings about it, but I know that I am not happy here and I don't see it getting better."
 keywords:
   - front-end
   - developer